 How to Make This Recipe

 This creamy tropical chia pudding will be your new favorite breakfast.
-It's pretty darn easy to whip up, too!

 The full written recipe can be found in the recipe card below.